Skip to main content

 ๐Ÿ“… OpEx Dynamics

 OpEx โ€” monthly options expiration โ€” falls on the third Friday of every month.
 A large fraction of open interest rolls off that day, which mechanically reshapes the gamma board.
-The two effects worth knowing are pinning into OpEx and the post-OpEx drift.
+Weekly expirations do the same thing on a smaller scale every Friday.
+The two effects worth knowing are pinning into OpEx and the post-OpEx drift that follows once the expiring gamma is gone.

 Pinning into OpEx#